Assisted Service Mode

 Consumer Tastes Are Changing Fast

-This shift has driven strong results for mainstream brands like Inch’s Cider.
-It offers the crisp, fruity refreshment these drinkers want.
-At the same time, demand for mixed fruit cider, berry cider, and other flavoured options keeps growing.
-This is most common at social, group drinking occasions.
+This shift has driven strong results for mainstream cider brands like Inch's Cider, offering the crisp, fruity refreshment these drinkers want.
+At the same time, demand for mixed fruit cider, berry cider, and other flavoured cider options keeps growing, most common at social, group drinking occasions.

 Premium and Flavoured Ciders Are on the Rise

-It’s not only mainstream cider seeing momentum.
-The premium tier has grown a lot, with more demand for brands like Aspall and flavoured premium ciders like Old Mout.
-These products attract consumers looking for a more elevated serve, distinct flavour profiles or a treat yourself moment.
+It's not only mainstream cider seeing momentum.
+The premium tier has grown significantly, with more demand for popular cider brands UK wide like Aspall and flavoured premium ciders like Old Mout cider.
+These products attract consumers looking for a more elevated serve, distinct cider flavours or a treat yourself moment.

-Consumers now expect many cider flavours, from apple to tropical, berry, and mixed fruit.
-This shows how broad the category has become.
-Today’s cider drinker is far more varied than they were five years ago, and they are looking for choice.
+Consumers now expect a wide range of cider flavours, from apple to tropical cider, berry cider, and mixed fruit cider.
+Today's cider drinker is far more varied than they were five years ago, and they are looking for choice across popular cider brands UK.

 For operators, that means the days of a one cider fits all approach ended long ago.